October 27, 2017

 Is your child ready for more?
 Consider our Tutors program.
 Most of our coaches do private tutoring for individuals or small groups, and approximately 30 kids in the district took advantage of this opportunity during the past year.
 See “Resources/Tutors.”

-Thanks to all who contribute to our program!
+Thanks to the many volunteers, especially our club directors, who contribute so much to our program!